 Rod is an internationally recognized teacher and lifelong student.
 He also happens to have been a resident of Denver during his formative years and was first exposed to yoga while living in our city.

-He is a dedicated student of the Sri Vidya tradition and his teachings of Hatha Yoga and the metaphysical sciences of Tantra infuse our advanced trainings.
+He is a dedicated student of the Sri Vidya tradition and his teachings of Hatha Yoga and the metaphysical sciences of Tantra infuse our advanced pieces of training.